 Attestation proves that the key was generated on a genuine Apple device running

-your unmodified app.
-You perform attestation once per key, then store the
+a legitimate instance of your app.
+You perform attestation once per key, then

 Client-Side Attestation